 A fun little quirk of Geneva is La Pointe de la Jonction where two, very different rivers meet!
 One rather muddy and one crystal clear.

 This meeting point has become famous for actually seeing the merging of the rivers themselves.
 In the warmer months, you can even float down the rivers (as the locals do).

 Top tip: La Pointe de la Jonction is a great place to enjoy in the summer months!

 10.)
 Drink black gold at Valmandin

-Top tip: If you’re not sure what coffee to have, make sure to ask… the amazing gang at Valmandin truly have a nose for good and extra special blends!
+Top tip: If you’re not sure what coffee to have, make sure to ask… the amazing gang at Valmandin truly has a nose for good and extra special blends!

 11.)
 Brunch at Birdie

 If you’re looking for the city’s best brunch spot, then head to Birdie Food & Coffee.
 This gorgeous hideout makes the best eggs that’ll set you right for the day.